At a glance

 Ask breeders about these conditions and if their cats have been tested for ones which can be tested for (such as polycystic kidney disease).
 Responsible breeders recognise take steps to test, and if necessary, remove breeding cats from the pool if they are at risk of passing on inherited conditions.

-Purebred cats should only be purchased from a registered cat breeder, meaning they are registered with a relevant cat council which can be verified.
+Purebred cats should only be purchased from a registered cat breeder.
+This means they are registered with a relevant cat council which can be verified.
 This helps to ensure they abide by the council’s code of ethics, and all cats are registered purebred Maine Coons.
 If possible, ask for references from people who have purchased a Maine Coon from the breeder.

 Kittens should not leave the breeder until they are at least 12 weeks old.
 They need this time with their mother and siblings to learn socialisation and wait until they have had at least two of their vaccinations.

 If you would like to show your Maine Coon, let your breeder know.
 Many breeders sell ‘pet quality’ purebred cats, which means they don’t fit the breed standard perfectly.
 It is almost always a minor ‘flaw’ such as a kinked tail or a minor fault in their colour and doesn’t reflect the health or personality of the cat.
 Show quality cats should be just that but usually come at a higher cost.

 The coat of the Maine Coon is silken but not as thick as other longhaired breeds; it benefits from a daily groom to get rid of loose hairs, it only takes 5-10 minutes and will keep it tangle-free and beautiful.
 Most cats do not need a bath.